kkinnear/zprint/doc/bang.md

 ;!zprint
 ```

+When `zprint-file-str` (when using zprint as a library) or any of the
-When `zprint-file-str` finds a comment line that begins with
+pre-built binaries distributed with zprint, find a comment line that
-`;!zprint`, it will read the rest of the line as a Clojure s-expression,
+begins with `;!zprint`, they will read the rest of the line as a
-and assume that it is a zprint options map.
-In addition, there is
+Clojure s-expression, and assume that it is a zprint options map.
-one additional key for the options map given to a `;!zprint` directive
+In addition, there is one additional key for the options map given
-beyond those used for other zprint option maps; the
+to a `;!zprint` directive beyond those used for other zprint option maps;
-`:format` key.
+the `:format` key.
 Using the `;!zprint` API you can:

   * Turn off formatting in the file: